AngelikiTsintzira/Technical-Debt-Management-Toolbox/README.md

 ## Execution
 * You need to have a git repositiry with the source code.
 The repository can be public or private.
-* **This is ONLY applied to Java Projects** Inside the repository, in the main folder, there  **MUST** be a folder named "jars".
-Inside this folder, you should put the execution file (jar) of the source code.
-The name of the jar file should be tha name of the project + version number.
-For example, the project name is 'TDToolbox', you have 3 versions of it and 10 commits. **ONLY** for the 3 commits that are version you need to have the jar folder.
-For the first version the jar name should be TDToolbox0.jar, for the second version the jar name is TDTollbox1.jar, and for the third version the jars name is TDToolbox2.jar.

 ## Usage